oatlog/oatlog/doc/report/main.typ

 ) <fig_background_database_join_concept>

-Relational databases store tables, also known as relations, such as the order and customer tables in
+Relational databases store tables, also known as relations, such as the order and customer tables in the example of @fig_background_database_join_concept.
-@fig_background_database_join_concept.
 Tables are lists of rows, but they can often be seen as sets of rows due to not containing duplicates and their order being irrelevant.
 A row is a key-value record, with every row in a table satisfying the same schema.

 An algorithm that reads both the order and customer tables can be expressed in terms of reading and mutating them individually, but it is often useful to be able to be able to access the two